DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-ShawnReece/README.md

 and Lastly

 some part of **Contradiction** - somewhat confusing but if my understanding is correct that assume not p is true then show that not p really ends a contradiction.

+**Week 5**

+*- I have learned the other kind of proof.*

+and they are:

+**Proof by equivalence** - by proving statement *biconditionally* that is true in both ways

+**Induction** - *first basis true with example  then induction ( another assume then Show that it's really true)* >very tricky

+*-he also introduced the _Introduction of summation_.* >just awhile didn't take more than 2 min.

+*-Finally the last topic he discussed that is very tricky and kinda learn* >but not sure if its kinda easy to understand though i get what he meant.

+**Reursive** -first basis specify the value of function at 0 > didn't quite get what it meant but ok? then recursive step

+*recursive step* - give a rule for finding thr its value at an integer from its value at smaller > not sure at this but i kinda did get and kinda not.